jackwatters45/example-personal-portfolio/README.md

 todo

-- Get Image (images) of me
-- Gather Icons
 - color scheme
-- some basic styles
+- some basic styles (also clean up css)
-- plan of attack
 - start with layout
+- top to bottom
+## todo

+- add light mode